Physical security of offices

 Hard drives in networked multi-function devices are the responsibility of the Department of Parliamentary Services, who will ensure their destruction as appropriate.

 Your office procedures should prevent the unauthorised disclosure of information.
-This includes ensuring any personal and electorate employees accessing confidential information receive and maintain a Negative Vetting Level 2 (formerly ‘TOP SECRET’) security clearance.
+This includes ensuring any personal and electorate employees consider and store sensitive information appropriately.

 Your office should maintain current backup copies of your computer-based files to protect data in the event of: